-We have audited the accompanying financial statements of Gulfstream Acquisition 1 Corp. which comprise the statements of financial position as at December 31, 2013 and 2012, and the statements of comprehensive loss, cash flows and changes in equity for the year ended December 31, 2013 and the period from incorporation on June 8, 2012 to December 31, 2012, and the related notes comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying financial statements of Gulfstream Acquisition 1 Corp. which comprise the statements of financial position as at December 31, 2014 and 2013, and the statements of comprehensive loss, cash flows and changes in equity for the years ended December 31, 2014 and 2013, and the related notes comprising a summary of significant accounting policies and other explanatory information.